Krisha McCoy, MS

 If you have stomach cancer, the lymph nodes will be removed and examined as well.
 This is because cancer can spread through your lymphatic system.

-After the surgery is complete, the doctor will close the muscles and skin of the abdomen with stitches or staples.
+After the surgery is complete, the muscles and skin of the abdomen will be closed with stitches or staples.
 A dressing will be applied.

 1-3 hours or longer